Skip navigation

 The Corridor has funded Working Groups at an increasing rate over time, and we continue to see strong interest each year during our Call for Proposal periods.

-Since Fall 2019, the Corridor has awarded nearly $1.25 million in funding to our collaborative Working Groups supporting humanities research.
+Since Fall 2019, the Corridor has awarded more than $1.5 million in funding to our collaborative Working Groups supporting humanities research.